- Can I pass my CA Final Exams while working a full-time job?

 - Keep buffer for spillovers.

-- Your plans may not always click, you may have some unfinished topics, off days and days when you are not in the mood to study.
+- Your plans may not always click, and you may have some unfinished topics, off days, and days when you are not in the mood to study.

-- Nothing to worry or feel guilty of ….
+- Nothing to worry or feel guilty about….
 Take a break and again come back again.

 - But yes, additional topics are to be accommodated in the same balance routine.